JovanOps/azure-terraform-infra-pro/README.md

 # Azure Terraform Infrastructure (Linux VM + Nginx)

 ## 📌 Project Overview
+This project demonstrates a complete Infrastructure as Code (IaC) workflow on Azure, from provisioning to deployment and cleanup.
 This project demonstrates provisioning a complete Azure infrastructure using **Terraform modules**, including:

 - Resource Group